logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

-Revolut is a truly disruptive brand.
-Since it launched in 2015, offering a prepaid travel card and app for transferring money abroad, it has grown rapidly.
+Since it launched in 2015, offering a prepaid travel card and app for transferring money abroad, Revolut has grown rapidly.
 It now offers a wide range of services for customers to use at home and abroad, including a debit card, savings accounts, investment options, crypto trading, and under-18 accounts.
-Revolut now has 40 million customers and has shaken up the travel money world with its competitive fees.

-Revolut provides accounts and debit cards that can be used abroad with no foreign transaction fees.
-However, I'd issue a note of caution as there are still some costs that can sneak up on you - watch out for weekend fees and going over your 'fair usage limit' if you want to avoid the extra costs.
+What you can get are plenty of perks on paid-for accounts, fast and relatively cheap money transfers, and debit cards that can be used abroad with no foreign transaction fees if you stay within the boundaries of what's free.
+Watch out for weekend fees and going over your 'fair usage limit' if you want to avoid the extra costs, though.

 quote